huu4ontocord/KeyedVectorsANN/README.md

 # KeyedVectorsANN
 Word2Vec + ANN + Trimmed GoogleNewsVec - Fast and lightweight
 Extension of gensim's KeyedVectors using pysparnn's ANN indexer.
 Depends on gensim, numpy, sklearn and scipy.
+Also includes a utility to load GoogleNews' vector and collapse down to a manageable size.
 Copyright (C) 2017 Hiep Huu Nguyen <ontocord@gmail.com>
 Licensed under the GNU LGPL v2.1 - http://www.gnu.org/licenses/lgpl.html
 See additional licenses at https://github.com/facebookresearch/pysparnn and https://radimrehurek.com/gensim/